PaulDMooney/css-grid-blog/BLOGPOST.md

 }
 ```

-Now we can add leverage this class whereever we need a background breakout:
+Now we can add this class wherever we need a background breakout:
 ```html
 <div class="row breakout-background different-background">
   <div class="col">